fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 Number '**732**56**' is assigned to application '4e15f46e-****-4a0d-9749-000000000000'.
 ```

-You can also link numbers using Vonage Dashboard, go to Applications, open related App, and click the 'Link' button in the list of numbers.
+You can also link numbers using Vonage Dashboard, go to Applications, open related App (e.g. VoiceApp), and click the 'Link' button in the list of numbers.

 ![link number with app](/content/blog/integrate-phone-calls-and-sms-with-openai/link-number-with-app.png)

 ## Create Call Control Object

 Speech Recognition (ASR)
 Automatic Speech Recognition (ASR) enables apps to support voice input for cases such as IVR, identification, and different kinds of voice bots/assistants.
-Using this feature, the app gets transcribed user speech (in the text form) once it expects the user to answer some question by saying it rather than entering digits (DTMF); and then may continue the call flow according to its business logic based on what the user said.
+Using this feature, our app receives transcribed user speech (in the text form) once it expects the user to answer some question by saying it rather than entering digits (DTMF); and then may continue the call flow according to its business logic based on what the user said.
 The following scheme shows how our application interacts with Vonage API through the Nexmo Call Control Object (NCCO).

 ![ASR scheme](/content/blog/integrate-phone-calls-and-sms-with-openai/asr.png)